kilipan/nasin-toki/README.md

 - `X li <prep> Y`

 Example:
-`kasi li suli tan wawa suno` ("The plants are big because of the sun's power.")
+`kasi li suli tan wawa suno` - "The plants are big because of the sun's power."
-`ona li kepeken ilo` ("They use tools."; literally: "They, using tools."; Note that while this kind of construction is not valid in English, it is so in other languages such as Russian and toki pona.)
+`ona li kepeken ilo` - "They use tools."; literally: "They, using tools."; Note that while this kind of construction is not valid in English, it is so in other languages such as Russian and toki pona.

 ## how to use preverbs